 Next, click on the node and open the “Server” field after clicking on the edit pencil.

-First, select the “Connection” tab en fill in your Server Name, Port number and your Client ID:
+First, select the “Connection” tab en fill in your Server Name, Port number and your Client ID

 Next, open the Security tab and fill in the username (the device token) and the password. (can be any string since All Things Talk does not validate on password, but can’t be empty).